s-AVE/MavenMarketDashboard/README.md

 ---
 ## 1. Problem Statement

-**Challenge Key Questions to Explore**

-1. How do total revenue, profit, and order volume trend over time across the 2020–2022 period?
+As the business completes its second year of operations, management needs clarity on three core questions:

+1. Is Maven Market financially healthy and sustainable in terms of profitability and returns?
+2. Is revenue growth consistent or dependent on specific periods?
+3. Is revenue and profitability concentrated in a small set of brands or evenly distributed?
+4. Is the product portfolio aligned with modern consumer preferences?
+5. Is revenue geographically balanced or overly concentrated?
+6. Do store formats perform consistently across the portfolio?
+7. Is the loyalty program effective in driving premium customer conversion?
+8. Which store formats should be prioritized for expansion?

 ---

 ## 2. **Skills Demonstrated**
-- **Data Transformation**
+- **Data Transformation** - converting raw, unstructured data from multiple sources into a clean, standardized format
-- **Data Modeling** — star schema design with fact and dimension tables
+- **Data Modeling** - star schema design with fact and dimension tables
-- **Data Visualization** — KPI cards, gauge charts, line charts, donut charts, and matrix tables
+- **Data Visualization** - creating KPI cards, gauge charts, line charts, donut charts, and matrix tables
-- **Data Analysis** — discover actionable insights, support critical decision-making, and validate hypotheses
+- **Data Analysis** - discover actionable insights, support critical decision-making, and validate hypotheses

 ---